mietek/halcyon-website/pages/tutorial/index.md

 The app is now ready to run again.

-Make another `POST` request to see the change:
+Make a `POST` request to see the change:

 ```
 $ curl -X POST localhost:8080/notes -d '{ "contents": "Hello, world!" }'